 Few things are more annoying than a persistent mosquito, but it’s easy to forget they are also dangerous.
 Humans are vulnerable to several potentially fatal mosquito-borne diseases, including malaria, Zika, West Nile, Chikungunya, and dengue fever.
 A severe allergic reaction, “Skeeter Syndrome,” can also be life-threatening.

-Popular synthetic chemical sprays like Deet can deter mosquitoes.
-Research shows Deet to be generally safe.
-It is approved by federal agencies like the EPA, CDC, and USDA (for anyone over two months old).
-Still, many people are hesitant to spray these chemicals on their skin, especially if they need to use the spray daily.
+Many people are hesitant to spray DEET-based sprays on their skin, especially if they need to use the spray daily.
 Luckily if you aren’t comfortable with Deet, there are many effective natural solutions.

 This guide reviews all the best ways to get rid of mosquitoes naturally and debunks some commonly recommended methods that don’t work, so you can find a combination of strategies that works for you.

 Disclosure:It is important you understand that we may receive commissions when you click our links and make purchases.
 However, this does not impact our reviews and comparisons.
 All opinions are our own we pride ourselves on keeping our articles fair and balanced.
 For more info see our disclosure statement.